CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_walkthrough_10.png" alt="Job status response" width="600" />

 1. Depending on the size of the file, the job may take some time.
 If the job is not yet complete, status information will be shown.
 Simply wait a few seconds and click execute again until the job completes.
 You will then get a result for a completed job as shown below.
 You can download the file from the URL provided.
+1. Your token will expire after a few minutes, and you may need to [get another from `/auth/token`](./decryption_walkthrough.html#getting-a-token) if it expires before you are finished interacting with the API.
 1. Take special note of the new `KeyMap` section of the response.
 To decrypt the file, you will need the filename (the first part of the keymap) and the [symmetric key](./encryption.html#how-we-encrypt) (the second part of the keymap), as shown above.
 There are no spaces in either one.
 1. Sometimes one or more data points are unavailable.
 When this happens, the `error` section will contain a separate filename and symmetric key with a list of the patients involved.